flyweightcloud/openroute/README.md

 ```

 You will also need to modify function.json to add a 'catch-all' route
-`"route": "BitcoinPrice/{*route}"`
+`"route": "weather/{*route}"`

-Check out DemoFunc to see the full featured function and it's settings.
+Check out [DemoFunc](https://github.com/flyweightcloud/openroute-azure-demo) to see the full featured function and it's settings.